armenstepanyan/js-tips/angular/change-detection.md

 }
 ```

-For `OnPush` strategy need to call `markForCheck` function, that explicitly marks the view as changed so that it can be checked again.
+For `OnPush` strategy need to call `markForCheck` function (or `detectChanges`), that explicitly marks the view as changed so that it can be checked again.
 ```
 @Component({
   selector: "app-first",